Door lock motor failure

 - You hear a grinding or clicking noise from the latch area during locking attempts

-These issues are most commonly caused by a worn or burned-out door lock motor assembly, where the internal motor gears or micro switch contacts have degraded over time from repeated self-clean cycle heat exposure.
+These problems are typically due to a worn or burned-out door lock motor assembly, where the internal motor gears or micro switch contacts have degraded from repeated exposure to heat during self-clean cycles.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.